hanscoder/vagrantWebApp/readme.md

-# VagrantNode
+# VagrantWebApp

-*VagrantNode* is a packaged development environment for developing web application mainly based on JavaScript.
+*VagrantApp* is a packaged development environment for developing web application mainly based on JavaScript.

 # What's installed